This article shows how to set up Windows Me (Millennium) on a new virtual machine using VMware Workstation 16 Pro on Windows 10.

 Step 10: In the Firmware Type window, select BIOS for Millennium and continue.

 Step 12: In the Memory window, set a minimum of 1GB RAM value for Windows Me to run more stable.
-If you configure 2 or 4 GB RAM size for Me, your virtual computer will not boot and will loop.
+If you configure a 2 or 4 GB RAM size for Me, your virtual computer will not boot and will loop.

 Step 14: In the I/O Controller Types window, click Next to use the Paravirtualized SCSI controller type.